2018 C-Type Prints

 Decay, ruin, broken and old things, bunkers and bomb-sites is an age old interest for artists.
 ‘Ruin Lust’ (from an 18th-century German compound ‘Ruinenlust’ ) is the idea that age and decay brings the patina of authenticity from the ancient world and has been borrowed time and again in popular culture and videogames.
 Eighteenth- Century artists and writers sought out ruined castles and picturesque landscapes, a source of visual and emotional preoccupation and a representation of the fears of industrialisation, hinting at things to come.

 The digital echoes an imperfect ideal.
 Researching the project the artists overlaid the London Property development map with the London Bomb map.
-One map shows current, planned and approved large scale development works in the city.
-The other shows the location of bomb damage, mapped by combing several data sets from WWII.
+One chart shows current, planned and approved large scale development works in the city.
+The other shows locations of bomb damage, mapped by combing data sets from WWII.

-Responding to Ben Aaronovitch’s comment in Moon Over Soho about the London County Council in the 1960’s, ‘whose unofficial motto was Finishing What the Luftwaffe Started’ seems even more apt today, the artists choosing areas proximate to former bomb sites that have been earmarked for or currently are undergoing ‘development’.
-The future is overtaking the present as the city is built over but will eventually become, like everything, a ruin.
+Responding to Ben Aaronovitch’s comment in Moon Over Soho about the London County Council in the 1960s, ‘whose unofficial motto was Finishing What the Luftwaffe Started’ seems apt today, the artists choosing areas proximate to former bomb sites earmarked for or currently undergoing ‘development’.
+The future overtaking present as the city is built over but will eventually become, like everything, a ruin.

 ’So many things vanish.
 Yet ruins remain in the landscape, reassuring the mind that death might not be the end’ – Jonathon Jones on Ruin Lust at Tate Britian.